 You should notify the HSE if a construction project intends to last longer than 500 person-days or 30 working days (with 20 or more people working simultaneously).

-Failing to follow CDM regulations when projects are underway may place clients, employees, and others at risk.
-If you or any duty holder is found to be in breach of CDM legislation, you may face legal action which results in a fine or criminal prosecution.
+Failing to adhere to CDM compliance when projects are underway may place clients, employees, and others at risk.
+If a duty holder is found to be in breach of CDM legislation they may face legal action which results in a fine or criminal prosecution.
 For serious breaches of the regulations, including a fatality, a custodial sentence may be imposed.

-CDM regulations outline two main stages in a construction project:
+CDM regulations outline two primary stages in a construction project: pre-construction and construction.

 This phase refers to activities or preparatory work that takes place before any construction work begins.
 This can relate to work such as: